 You may need to make 'reasonable adjustments' to any barriers that may prevent a person with disabilities using or accessing their service.

-What is ‘reasonable’ will depend on a number of circumstances, including the cost of an adjustment.
+What is ‘reasonable’ will depend on a number of factors, including the cost of an adjustment.
 Think ahead and take steps to address barriers that impede disabled people.
 This can include:

 - making ‘reasonable’ changes to the way things are done – things that put disabled people at a disadvantage, eg no dogs policy